Inside: Easy-peasy gluten-free Russian apple pie. This is a recipe that your kids will enjoy making, baking and eating.

 Physics, geometry, and chemistry were not the only subjects taken seriously in Soviet times.
 In my public high school, we were also required to take a class named Trudovoe Obuchenie, or Trud, the name that I can only translate as Home Economics.

 For two hours each week, the girls baked and sewed, while boys hammered and soldered.
-Sometimes I dreamed of switching places with the boys, especially on the days when we were sewing yet another boring apron for mother’s day, while boys were making wooden planters outside.
+Sometimes I dreamed of switching places with the boys, especially on the days when we were sewing yet another boring apron for mother’s day, and the boys were outside making wooden planters.

-In measured intervals boys worked up the courage to stick their heads in to inquire half-pleadingly, “you will be sharing with us, right?”
+In measured intervals, some boys worked up the courage to stick their heads in to inquire half-pleadingly, “You’ll be sharing with us, right?”
 They were always hungry too.

 Russian Apple Pie or Sharlotka

 The quintessential Sharlotka or Russian apple pie was the crown of each year’s baking curriculum.
 We baked our pies in groups of 3-4 and were mercilessly graded on the results (too brown, too rough, too tall, too tough).
 The grade of “5” (equivalent of an American “A”) was reserved for a perfect pie, “4” (or “B”) was given to the ones with minor imperfections, “2” (or “F”) went to the pies that even hungry boys out in the hallway refused to eat (they ate almost everything else, even the pie we dropped on a floor and accidentally stepped on.
 Don’t ask).

 Now that I’ve baked my share of difficult and easy desserts, I understand why our teacher picked an apple pie.
 It’s one of those things that is almost impossible to mess up.
 You cut the apples and throw them in the pan.
 Mix eggs with sugar and flour and dump it over apples.
 Bake.